Coronavirus news in Great Britain

 Before travelling, the traveller must consult the UK authorities' instructions for obtaining more detailed and up-to-date information.
 Always check the UK authorities' website for the latest information on restrictions!

-Flight routes between Finland and Great Britain have been reduced to twice-daily flights between Heathrow and Helsinki operated by Finnair.
-British Airways and Norwegian have ceased operating for the time being.
+Flight routes between Finland and Great Britain have been reduced significantly.
+British Airways and Norwegian have ceased operating for the time being, Finnair has also reduced its flights.
 Please check with the airline prior to travelling as changes and cancellations are possible at a short notice.

 Please avoid using public transport when possible.
 If it is essential to use public transport, wearing a face covering is compulsory.

-When you leave home, you should stay at least a metre away from people not in your household and wash your hands regularly.
+When you leave home, you should stay at least a two meters away from people not in your household and wash your hands regularly.

 - Further information on entering UK: Gov.uk: Entering the UK.